fknop/angular-datepicker/README.md

 **A word on styling**

-For now by default the style uses `Bootstrap 3`.
-In the future, it will support custom classes/styles that can be applied to every part of the datepicker.
+By default the style uses `Bootstrap 3`.
+It supports basic custom classes to apply custom styles.
+See **DatePickerCustomClasses**.

 ```typescript
 import { Component } from '@angular/core';